 Refugees: Over the past 2 decades, thousands of Malians and Nigerians have fled violent conflict in their home country to take refuge in neighboring states.
 According to current estimates, Niger hosts 67,200 Malian and 200,400 Nigerian refugees.
-As Niger already faces difficulties in securing enough food for its own population, these refugees strain already stretched public services.
+As Niger already faces difficulties in securing enough food for its own population, these refugees strain already stretched public services degree of cooperation between West African states, recent events in Mali and Niger point out the limits of such bodies.